 Never buy the least expensive laser printer in any manufacturer's product line unless you are absolutely certain that the printer is fully compatible with one or more of the following standards: PCL5, PCL5e, PCL5c, or PostScript.
 (PCL4 is not enough.)
 If you ignore this advice, and if you insist on buying a printer that is not fully compatible with one or more of those standards, you will almost certainly need to use one of this site's slow and extremely complicated workarounds if you want to print from WordPerfect for DOS.

 Note: Do not buy the Brother HL-1230, HL-1240, HL-1430, HL-1440, HL-2040, HL-5130, Lexmark E210, or any other extremely inexpensive (i.e. less than about US$250) laser printer for use with WPDOS.
-If you insist on buying these printers, you will not be able to use any font other than Courier when printing from WPDOS 5.1 except when using one of the slow and extremely complicated workarounds that are described elsewhere on this site.
-Please save yourself trouble and aggravation by buying an HP LaserJet instead (but only if the model number of the monochrome HP LaserJet is 1100 or above or the model number of the color HP LaserJet is 2500 or above).
+If you insist on buying these printers, you will not be able to use any font other than Courier when printing from WPDOS 5.1, except when using one of the slow and extremely complicated workarounds that are described elsewhere on this site.
+Please save yourself trouble and aggravation by buying an HP LaserJet instead (but only if you see the specific model listed on this page).
 Also, do not buy the Minolta-QMS Magicolor 2200 or 2300 models (the 2350 and higher-numbered models should work well with WPDOS).

-I strongly recommend that you do not buy recent inkjet models from Lexmark or Canon, as these (unlike the highly compatible laser printers from Lexmark and Canon) are almost unusable with WPDOS 5.1.
+I strongly recommend that you do not buy recent inkjet models from Lexmark or Canon, as these are almost unusable with WPDOS 5.1.
 Some or all current Epson Stylus and Photo printers apparently have the same limitations.

 PostScript Level 3 printers (including some recent models from HP, Lexmark, and many other vendors) include 136 resident fonts.
 If you have a PostScript Level 3 printer, and wish to use these fonts with WPDOS, please download this self-extracting archive (WP51-PS3.EXE) (98KB; updated 30 April 2003) containing newly-developed generic drivers for color and monochrome models.
 These are preliminary versions of the drivers, and comments and corrections will be welcome.
 (Help!
 How do I install these printer drivers?)